Flameeyes/esphome-lg-pqrcuds0/README.md

 Do note that ESPHome libraries are licensed under GNU GPLv3, so combining them with logic in the components is still subject to the full license.

+## Boxes

+The `boxes/` directory contains 3D printable files for a box compatible with the rev2 board.

+Since this is literally my first 3D design, take it with a grain of salt, it particularly suffers from the following minor issues:

+* The cover vents on the top are not shaped to keep into consideration the registration corners.
+* The central screw is unnecessary as (at least with Nylon SLS print) it is perfectly possible to keep the box closed by friction-fitting it.
+* There should be a little more clearance for the ESP32 module, by raising the top of the cover.
+* There's no compatible cap to fit into the pushbutton.
+A different strategy should be pursued.
+* The keyholes should be more tolerant, as screws are often not quite aligned as they should be.